 I finally got it through my thick skull what the connection is between lambda theories and cartesian closed categories.

 The lambda theory of a set has a single type, with no extra terms or axioms.
 This gives rise to a CCC where the objects are generated by products and exponentials of a distinguished object, the free CCC on one object.
-For example, from a type we generate objects etc. The morphisms are all the programs we can make out of the appropriately-typed S and K combinators.
-A product-exponential-preserving functor from this CCC to the category Set (which is also a CCC) picks out a set for and because it preserves the structure, maps the product to and the exponential to The functions on the sets have to satisfy beta-eta-equivalence.
+For example, from a type we generate objects etc. The morphisms are reduction-equivalence classes of all the programs we can make out of the appropriately-typed S and K combinators.
+A product-exponential-preserving functor from this CCC to the category Set (which is also a CCC) picks out a set for and because it preserves the structure, maps the product to and the exponential to

 When we have types and axioms involved, then we add structure to the set, constraints that the sets and functions on them have to satisfy.
 For instance, in the lambda theory of groups, we have: